mufeng889/react-auto-route/README.md

 1. Other tools have complex configuration rules, and the route data is a black box, which is difficult to customize.
 2. ElegantRouter follows the api-first principle and automates the process of configuring routes.

-Taking configuring Vue routes as an example, the traditional way of creating page routes requires the following steps:
+Taking configuring react routes as an example, the traditional way of creating page routes requires the following steps:

 1. Import the layout component
 2. Import the page component